lawrencewang1/calhacks25/README.md

    - **Smooth Animations**: Messages slide in with elegant transitions
    - **Stop Generation**: Click Stop to interrupt long AI responses

+### Play "Find the AI"

+1. **Open the game lobby**
+   - Log in, then visit `http://localhost:5000/game.html` (or share a link like `/game.html?game=ABCD1234` to pre-fill the join modal).
+2. **Create or join**
+   - Click **CREATE GAME** to host and get an 8-character code (first 8 of the UUID).
+Share the code with friends.
+   - Or click **JOIN GAME** and enter a code to enter an existing lobby.
+3. **Start the match**
+   - Only the host can start.
+You need at least 3 human players; an anonymized AI player is automatically added on start.
+Lobby names stay generic until the game begins.
+4. **Play the rounds**
+   - Each round: ~3 minutes of open chat, then ~1 minute of voting.
+Timer updates appear at the top; a supermajority (>=2/3 of active humans) enables **FORCE END VOTING**.
+   - The AI occasionally replies during chat with casual, human-like messages based on the last 15 messages.
+5. **Vote and finish**
+   - Select who you think is the AI.
+Eliminated players are muted for the rest of the game.
+   - Humans win as soon as the AI is voted out; if the AI survives through round 2, the AI wins.
+The end screen reveals the imposter with options to **PLAY AGAIN** or return to chat.

 ## API Endpoints

 ### Authentication